Marketing Ethics: Build Trust & Boost Profits

 - Trust is the new currency: In an age of information overload and fake news, trust is more valuable than ever.
 Ethical marketing builds that trust.

 - Long-term sustainability: Short-term gains through unethical practices often lead to long-term losses.
-Ethical marketing creates loyal customers and positive word-of-mouth.
+Ethical marketing creates loyal customers and positive word of mouth.

 - Legal compliance: Many ethical principles are now enshrined in law (looking at you, GDPR).
 Ignoring ethics can lead to hefty fines and legal troubles.